EssithAbertay/TALLMesh_multi_page/README.md

   5. Defining and naming themes
   6. Producing the report
 - Interactive visualizations including icicle charts and thematic network maps
-- Calculation of Initial Thematic Saturation (ITS) metric
+- Calculation of Inductive Thematic Saturation (ITS) metric
 - Flexible prompt engineering for each analysis phase
 - Export options for codes, themes, and visualizations